tlevine/www.thomaslevine.com/content/!/socrata-genealogies/index.md

 New York has a few different Socrata portals that contain much of the same data but not through federation, so maybe this is a quirk of migrating data between portals.

+In case you're reading this a year later, the data were collected from Socrata portals at the end of May 2013.

 ## 6. Future research
 Before you scroll down to the table of dataset progeny, I'm going to comment